 How long is the program?

-We also offer an abbreviated 24-week program for youth who would benefit from DBT but are not engaging in life-threatening behaviors.
+Upon individual assessment, an abbreviated 24-25 week program may be possible for those who would benefit from DBT but are not engaging in life-threatening behaviors.

 How long and how many times a week is a typical session?

 Each client is usually seen once a week by their individual therapist and attends a weekly skills group.
-Individual sessions are 50-60 minutes and skills groups are from 1 1/2 hours to 2 hours long.
+Individual sessions are 50-60 minutes and skills groups are from 1 1/2 hours long.

 How much does it cost?

-Our therapists provide a sliding scale fee based on your family’s size and income.
-We will work with you to figure out how to make the DBT program as affordable as possible.
+Each therapist provides their own sliding scale fee based on your family’s size and income.
+Therapists will work with you to figure out how to make the DBT program as affordable as possible.

 If you have health insurance, you may be able to receive reimbursement for part of what you pay for DBT services.
 Check with your insurance company for information on your coverage.